A perception of the facts required for a crime is "knowledge" in criminal law.

 Note that in a possession of obscene material complaint, due to the ambiguous nature of obscene material, knowledge must ALWAYS be alleged.

-Also note that with an illegal possession of a firearm complaint, due to the obvious characteristics of a gun, knowledge does NOT need to be alleged in the possession complaint.
+Moreover, with an illegal possession of a firearm complaint knowledge does NOT need to be alleged in the possession complaint.

-“Willful blindness”is a deliberate failure to make a reasonable inquiry of wrongdoing (e.g. drug dealing in one’s own home) despite suspicion or an awareness of the high probability of its existence.
+“Willful blindness”is a deliberate failure to make a reasonable inquiry of wrongdoing despite suspicion or an awareness.

-When knowledge is an element of an offense, “willful blindness”is legally considered to be a relevant factor of the case in question when ALL three of the following are true:
+When it is an element of an offense, “willful blindness”is legally relevant when:

 IF YOU OR A LOVED ONE HAVE BEEN CHARGED WITH A CRIME, AND YOU NEED AN EXPERIENCED CRIMINAL DEFENSE LAWYER WORKING ON YOUR SIDE TO PROTECT YOUR RIGHTS, PLEASE CONTACT CRIMINAL DEFENSE ATTORNEY WILLIAM J. BARABINO.